 The Enormous and Colorful Magma Chamber of Thrihnukagigur

-It’s also an emotional experience when you stand under the rock dome that has been scalded and charred, torn and ruptured by the unstoppable violence of the earth.
-This subterranean arena was carved by the forceful gasses, the powerful pressures and the extreme temperatures that stained the walls the smearing patches of reds, blues, blacks, and yellows.
-Some of the beautiful colors you see on the walls are the mixed tones from red to yellow, some of them look like they were dyed by the colors from an artistry palette of blue and green mixed by a master.
+Enjoy the otherworldly experience when you stand under the rock dome that has been scalded and ruptured by the forces of Earth.
+This underground arena was carved by the forceful gasses, powerful pressures and extreme temperatures that stained the walls.
+The beautiful colors on the walls are mixed tones of colors like red and yellow.

 Thrihnukagigur’s Charm for Musicians

-In August 2015, Kaleo, an Icelandic blues/rock band, recorded a live rendition of their song “Way Down We Go” inside the massive magma chamber accompanied by 14 support staff members.
-Later in 2016, the volcano’s glamour attracted an alternative rock musician Chino Moreno of Deftones to perform his first ever public concert inside the volcano at the Secret Solstice Music Festival.
+In August 2015, Kaleo – an Icelandic blues/rock band – recorded a live rendition of their song “Way Down We Go” inside the massive magma chamber.
+They were accompanied by 14 support staff members.
+In 2016, the volcano’s glamour attracted an alternative rock musician Chino Moreno of Deftones to perform a public concert inside the volcano at the Secret Solstice Music Festival.

-There are plenty of accommodation options within an 8-kilometer or a 5-mile radius of Thrihnukagigur or the Blue Mountain area.
-If you want to stay in the Capital Region, any hotel located in this area will be within a 20-kilometer radius (12.4 miles) from the volcano, and it’s still a decent distance if you have a rental car.
+There are plenty of great places to stay within an 8-kilometer radius of Thrihnukagigur or the Blue Mountain area.
+If you want to stay in the capital region, any hotel located in the area will be within a 20-kilometer radius (12.4 miles) from the volcano.

 - Hotel Kriunes